Are You Afraid Of Fear? (Part 1. Why Am I Afraid?)

 "Casting all your care [fears] upon Him, for He cares for you."
 (1 Peter 5:7)

 Did you know that the number of categorized phobias continue to grow?
 Where the field of psychiatry had recognized hundreds of phobias only a few years ago, now there are thousands of such things that paralyze countless people.
 Almost everyone has something that scares them to death.
 Almost everyone has a phobia.
 Are you one of those who is petrified of something and it inhibits your function in life?
 Are you like I was and generally a skittish scaredy-cat?

 The fact that there is a devil who loves to hurt those things that God loves, is something you need to consider.
 Satan loves to hurt you, keeping you in bondage to fear because God loves you.
 God loved you so much that He bled and died on Calvary's cross for you.
 He looked down the corridor of time and saw you.
 I believe that if you were the only one that needed his sin paid for, He still would have died to pay for your sin.
 He loves you that much!

 Would you like to be free of a phobia that keeps you in shackles?
 Would you like to know that God has adopted you from the family of Satan into His family so you can be His child?
 If that is your wish, pray this prayer:

 Dear Jesus, I know that I am a sinner and I am so tired of being afraid all the time.
 I want to know that You will control those things that are out of my control.
 I want to know that you will watch over me and protect me because I am your child.
 LORD please forgive me for my sin and save me right now.
 Thank You for dying for me.
 Thank You for being buried for me.
 Thank You for being raised for me.
 I turn from my sin and way I'm living and turn to You as the only Way of salvation.
 I pray these things in Jesus' name.
 Amen.

-Other article in this series of independent study articles:
+Other articles in this series of independent study articles: